 Follow up after an anal sphincter tear is extremely important.
 Often women will not have any symptoms however, problems can develop later on and the clinic can assist with preventative measures.
 Follow-up also allows us to identify problems early so they can be treated more effectively.

-Specialists within the team include urogynaecologist, colorectal specialists, physiotherapists, continence nurses, sexual counsellor and dieticians.
+Specialists within the team include urogynaecologists, colorectal specialists, physiotherapists, continence nurses, sexual counsellors and dieticians.

 |You will need a referral from a GP to attend this clinic.
 If you have given birth at the Women's, you will be automatically referred to this clinic.|